visual-framework/vf-core/components/vf-breadcrumbs/README.md

 ### Related breadcrumbs

 The "Related" variant allows you to indicate related items as additional navigation to the page the site visitor is on.
 They should be placed inside the `vf-breadcrumbs` `<nav>` element and be a seperate unordered list.

+### When to use

+Use the breadcrumb when users would need to understand their current location in a website’s navigation structure

+### When not to use

+Breadcrumbs should not be used for websites that have a single level of hierarchy.
+The breadcrumb nodes should not include parent categories which do not have separate pages.
+The only inactive link should be the current page’s node.

+### Responsive

+On smaller screens it is recommended that the paths of the breadcrumbs shown should be shortened.
+Configure the breadcrumbs to show only the direct parent node in the information architecture.
+This allows the user to see and navigate one step above in the website's hierarchy.
+The breaking point for the responsive breadcrumb is implemented at width below 768px.

+### Accessibility

+This component targets WCAG 2.1 AA accessibility.

 ## Install